 Another pro about business blogs is they are FREE.
 You might have to pay someone to write them, but you don’t have to pay to promote them like an advertisement.
 It’s a free way to get content out about your company and address the issues customers care about.

-Business blogs also give you the opportunity to establish a voice and face for your business.
+Business blogging also gives you the opportunity to establish a voice and face for your business.
 Use your blogs as a way to communicate with your customers and create a personality they identify with when they come back for more.
 The content you create also gives your website more credibility for customers and search engines like Google and Bing.
 These search engines seek content that's trusted and being shared by others.

-You can’t go wrong with writing a bad-ass business blog (unless you’re forgetting to site of course).
+You can’t go wrong with writing a business blog (unless you’re forgetting to site of course).
 From increased ROI, increased website traffic, and most importantly: creating a stronger bond with your customers - business blogs are sure to do more for your company than you thought.